MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 ####`hdfs_deployed` true

 Perform also actions requiring working HDFS (namenode + enough datanodes): enabling RM HDFS state-store feature, and starting MapReduce History Server.
 This action requires running namenode and datanodes, so you can set this to *false* during initial installation.

+####`keytab_namenode` '/etc/security/keytab/nn.service.keytab'

+Keytab file for HDFS Name Node.
+This will set also property *dfs.namenode.keytab.file*, if not specified directly.

+####`keytab_datanode` '/etc/security/keytab/dn.service.keytab'

+Keytab file for HDFS Data Node.
+This will set also property *dfs.datanode.keytab.file*, if not specified directly.

+####`keytab_jobhistory` '/etc/security/keytab/jhs.service.keytab'

+Keytab file for Map Reduce Job History Server.
+This will set also property *mapreduce.jobhistory.keytab*, if not specified directly.

+####`keytab_journalnode` '/etc/security/keytab/jn.service.keytab'

+Keytab file for HDFS Data Node.
+This will set also property *dfs.journalnode.keytab.file*, if not specified directly.

+####`keytab_resourcemanager` '/etc/security/keytab/rm.service.keytab'

+Keytab file for YARN Resource Manager.
+This will set also property *yarn.resourcemanager.keytab*, if not specified directly.

+####`keytab_nodemanager` '/etc/security/keytab/nm.service.keytab'

+Keytab file for YARN Node Manager.
+This will set also property *yarn.nodemanager.keytab*, if not specified directly.

 <a name="limitations"></a>
 ##Limitations